rdkcentral/Lightning-UI-Components/INTRODUCTION.md

 With **The Docs** panel, we can read through the use case for the component, see how it is implemented in code, view some examples, and see a table of its configurable properties and styles.

 For information on leveraging `lightning-ui` in your application, check out the [README.md](../?path=/story/docs-read-me).

+NOTE: Most images used within these stories are pulled from [The Movie Database](https://www.themoviedb.org/).